 The radiocarbon dates have been analysed using Bayesian modelling, providing a good case study in the advantages the approach offers when combined with stratigraphic information to tease out detailed chronology.
 In this case, developments at the site are proposed at a generational level.
 It suggests that the cemetery was used infrequently, perhaps reserved only for special occasions and elite individuals.

 Few sites in the Highlands have given us such detailed information of the use of Neolithic timber and stone circles and their subsequent conversion into cemeteries in the Early Bronze Age.
-Most evidence for Early Bronze Age cist burials has focussed on the east coast.
-While we have evidence of a couple dozen cists from Skye, most are either old finds or not investigated, and only seven, including Armadale are known to have included pottery.
+Most evidence for Early Bronze Age cist burials has focused on the east coast.
+While we have evidence of a couple dozen cists from Skye, most are either old finds or not investigated, and only seven, including Armadale, are known to have included pottery.
 The final report is eagerly awaited.

 Peteranna, Mary 2011 Excavation of a Bronze Age Burial Site at Pier Road, Armadale, Isle of Skye.
 Data Structure Report.
 Excavation summary and preliminary findings.
 RoCAS (Report attached to MHG60879)